 Direction

-If you arrive without your own bicycle, it is possible to have an e-bike brought to the train station in Weilheim via www.eradel.de.
+If you are travelling without your own bike, you can have an e-bike delivered to the station in Weilheim via www.eradel.de.

-If you are travelling as a group and need several bikes, the eradel.de agency with its headquarters in Murnau will deliver e-bikes to the Weilheim train station during the summer season and pick them up again there.
-The daily rates for an e-trekking bike are 36 euros, for an e-mountain bike 40 euros.
-A delivery fee is added to this.
-Please enquire about the daily availability of the bikes and opening hours before travelling.
+If you are travelling as a group and need several bikes, the agency eradel.de, based in Murnau, will deliver e-bikes to Weilheim train station during the summer season and pick them up again there.
+The daily price for an e-trekking bike is 36 euros, for an e-mountain bike 40 euros.
+There is also a delivery charge.
+Please enquire about the daily availability of bikes and opening hours before travelling.

 Bahnhofplatz 1